Vicken-Ghoubiguian/vicken-ghoubiguian.github.io/README.md

 ## Deployment by Docker...

+You can also use Docker to deploy my online portfolio.
+There are 2 methods of deploying my online portfolio by Docker:

 ### By the Dockerfile

 A Dockerfile is available in the project root, and you can consult it [here](https://github.com/Vicken-Ghoubiguian/vicken-ghoubiguian.github.io/blob/master/Dockerfile).
 To deploy this web app by the Dockerfile, please follow these commands in order: